Best of Smart Data Capture in the Last Mile

 Going to the next level with AR and MatrixScan

 Today’s smartphones come with advanced cameras that are ideal for scanning.
-However, this can be combined with the touchscreen to do things dedicated devices are incapable of reproducing.
+However, this can be combined with the touchscreen to do things laser scanners cannot reproduce.

 Scandit Smart Data Capture enables you to implement MatrixScan into the app and scan multiple barcodes at once.
 Combined with augmented reality, it provides a way to digital capture and interact with the physical world.